yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/12-express_middleware/lecture-12.md

 ## Middleware
   * **Overview**
     * middleware functions are functions that have access to the `req` and `res` objects
-    * it can also access the next middleware function in the middleware chain by calling `next()`
+    * middleware can also access the next middleware function in the middleware chain by calling `next()`

   * **Types of Middleware**
     * **application level:** binds middleware to the instance of the `app` object through the use of: